 Prior to joining the firm, Ms. Fox was an attorney in the litigation practice of an Am Law 100 firm, where she represented health care provider clients.
 Previously, she served as a litigator with South Brooklyn Legal Services.

-Ms. Fox is a co-founder and board member of Willie Mae Rock Camp for Girls, a nonprofit music and mentoring program that empowers girls and women through music education, volunteerism, and other activities that foster self-respect, leadership, critical thinking, and collaboration.
+Ms. Fox is a co-founder and board president emeritus of Willie Mae Rock Camp for Girls, a nonprofit music and mentoring program that empowers girls and women through music education, volunteerism, and other activities that foster self-respect, leadership, critical thinking, and collaboration.